Rothschild family: International high finance

 The family funded Cecil Rhodes in the creation of the African colony of Rhodesia.
 From the late 1880s onwards, the family took over control of the Rio Tinto mining company.
 The Japanese government approached the London and Paris families for funding during the Russo-Japanese War.
 The London consortium's issue of Japanese war bonds would total £11.5 million (at 1907 currency rates; £ in 2012 currency terms).

 The name of Rothschild became synonymous with extravagance and great wealth; and the family was renowned for its art collecting, for its palaces, as well as for its philanthropy.
-By the end of the century, the family owned, or had built, at the lowest estimates, over 41 palaces, of a scale and luxury perhaps unparalleled even by the richest royal families.
+By the end of the century, the family owned, or had built, at the lowest estimates, 41 palaces, of a scale and luxury perhaps unparalleled even by the richest royal families.
 The British Chancellor of the Exchequer David Lloyd George claimed, in 1909, that Nathan, Lord Rothschild was the most powerful man in Britain.

-Niles' Weekly Register, Volume 49 had the following to say about the Rothschilds influence on international high finance in 1836:
+Niles' Weekly Register, Volume 49 had the following to say about the Rothschilds' influence on international high finance in 1836: